 President & Governor

 Kroenke’s first duty as team president was to name Joe Sakic as Executive Vice President of Hockey Operations, giving Sakic the responsibility of overseeing all hockey-related decisions.
-Kroenke and Sakic introduced Patrick Roy as the team’s Head Coach/Vice President of Hockey Operations on May 28, 2013.
+Just a few weeks later, Kroenke and Sakic introduced Patrick Roy as the team’s Head Coach/Vice President of Hockey Operations on May 28, 2013.

-In addition to his role as President and Governor of the Avalanche, Kroenke, 33, will continue to serve as the President and Governor of the NBA’s Denver Nuggets.
-Over the past three years as team president, Josh has been involved in every aspect of the Nuggets organization’s day-to-day operations and helped Denver to a franchise-record 57 regular season wins (57-25) in 2012-13.
-This year will mark his seventh season overall with the Nuggets front office.
+In addition to his responsibilities with the Avalanche, Kroenke, 35, serves as the President and Governor of the NBA’s Denver Nuggets.
+Over the past five years as team president, Josh has been involved in every aspect of the Nuggets’ day-to-day operations.
+This season will mark his ninth overall with the team’s front office.

-After graduating from the University of Missouri with a degree in financial management, he completed a six-month internship with the NBA’s League Office working in their Player Development Department.
-Upon finishing his internship, Kroenke worked as an underwriter for Lehman Brothers in their Global Real Estate Group where he assisted with the debt underwriting and securitization of numerous commercial real estate transactions.
+Athletic competition has always been a passion for Kroenke, who attended the University of Missouri on a basketball scholarship.
+He was a contributor during Missouri’s trip to the Elite Eight as a sophomore in 2002, and he earned Academic All-Big XII First Team honors while serving as team captain during his junior and senior seasons.
+After graduating with a degree in financial management, Kroenke completed a six-month internship with the NBA’s League Office, working in their Player Development Department.
+Upon finishing his internship, Kroenke worked as an analyst and underwriter for Lehman Brothers in their Global Real Estate Group, where he assisted with the debt underwriting and securitization of numerous commercial real estate transactions.